125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Type of ammunition: OFS, BPS, KS and ATGM

-Guided weapon semi-automatic missile system with launch from the gun barrel and laser control
+Guided weapon semi-automatic missile system launched from a gun barrel and laser controlled

 Horizontal 360°